derhansen/sf_event_mgt/Documentation/ForAdministrators/Templates/Viewhelpers/Index.rst

 builds frontend links with buildFrontendUri(), so links to FE pages can get generated in the TYPO3 backend.

-This viewhelper can be used in e-mail templates for custom notifications, when you want to link to a given page in you TYPO3 website.
+This viewhelper can be used in email templates for custom notifications, when you want to link to a given page in you TYPO3 website.

 **Example**::